-&lt;sup>40Access to objects that are 'not-accessible'.
+37Access to objects that are 'not-accessible'.
 Obvious, really.

-&lt;sup>41I am not enthusiastic about increasing the number of SCs.
+38I am not enthusiastic about increasing the number of SCs.
 When it comes to 'diffserv' use in general our 1995 prediction that eight traffic classes would be more than enough, and that two would meet most needs has been validated.
 Moreover it seems likely that most MACsec hops will continue to be order preserving and even on non-ordering preserving links it is not a given that network administrators will universally favour strict replay protection over the simplicity of using a single transmit SC.
 On the other hand we are seeing more activity in time-sensitive networking so perhaps, 25 years on, the 'intserv' model will see significant deployment-in which case we would not want to tie transmit SCs to firmly to traffic classes.

-present, then we could make do with a single set of tables and entries.
-Presuming the first of these for the moment, the changes to the SecY UML would be as follows:
+moment, the changes to the SecY UML would be as follows:

-- ---Remove const SCI sci from the top-level SecY class.
-This is already superfluous since each SecY is identified (within the system as a whole) by its ControlledPort ifIndex/portNumber, not by its SCI. - ---Change the link to the TransmitSC class from '1 transmitChannel' to '\ transmitChannels'. - -Add a new transmitPriority class, with eight instances as children of the Generation class, each with const priority userPriority, priority accessPriority, and a link SCI transmitChannel to a TransmitSC.
+- --Remove const SCI sci from the top-level SecY class.
+This is already superfluous since each SecY is identified (within the system as a whole) by its ControlledPort ifIndex/portNumber, not by its SCI39. - ---Change the link to the TransmitSC class from '1 transmitChannel' to ' transmitChannels'. - -Add a new transmitPriority class, with eight instances as children of the Generation class, each with const priority userPriority, priority accessPriority, and a link SCI transmitChannel to a TransmitSC.